JedWillick/CSSE2002-ShippingPortSimulation/README.md

 ### Acknowledgement

-- All classes and methods marked with `@given` was supplied by the course staff.
+- All classes and methods marked with `@given` were supplied by the course staff.
 - The majority of the JavaDoc was also supplied by the course staff.